arihant2math/ext4plus/README.md

 Near-term goals (pre-0.1.0):

-- htree directory write support
 - stability/more testing

 Goals that are also being worked on, but are not necessarily pre-0.1.0:

-- extended attribute support
+- extended attribute support (maybe pre-0.1.0)
 - inline data support
 - journaling write support
 - gdt checksum support